Esters header image

 The Small scale lab preparation of the ester ethyl ethanoate is outlined below.

-apparatus and method to prepare ethyl ethanoate
+apparatus and detailed method on how to prepare the ester ethyl ethanoate

 Ester from acid chlorides

-Using acid chlorides or acid anhydrides is an excellent method of preparing esters and good yields are easily obtainable since this avoids the equilibrium reaction of a carboxylic acid/alcohol esterification reaction.
+Using acid chlorides or acid anhydrides is an excellent method of preparing esters and good yields are easily obtainable since this avoids the equilibrium mixture produced by the reversible reaction of a carboxylic acid/alcohol esterification reaction.
 However acid chlorides are expensive as well as being hazardous volatile liquids to use while acid anhydrides can also produce mixtures of products which will need to be separated out, which will result in more expense.
-The mechanism below shows the reaction of an acid chloride with an alcohol to form an ester (for more detail check out the pages on acid chlorides and acid anhydrides.)

 mechanism for the reaction of an acid chloride